 Understanding home insurance is important.
-You have insurance to make sure your property will be restored to the condition it was before in case of severe weather events like storms, hails, high winds, tornados, etc. Unfortunately, people tend to trust their insurance companies when trying to open weather-related claims such as damage claim or water damage.
-But when insurance companies deny claims, not many are willing to pursue it.
+You have insurance to make sure your property will be restored to the condition it was before in case of severe weather events like storms, hails, high winds, tornados, etc. Unfortunately, people tend to trust their insurance companies when trying to open weather-related roof claims, such as damage claim or water damage.
+But when insurance companies deny roof claims, not many are willing to pursue it.

 Insurance Companies Are In Business To Make Money

 The amount of money they collect totals billions every year in premiums.
-When you file a claim, in cases of emergencies, they are legally obligated to honor claims but most insurance denies roofing claims, delay or argue scope of claims.
+When you file a roofing claim, in cases of emergencies, they are legally obligated to honor claims but most insurance denies roofing claims, delay or argue scope of claims.

 Hence, Hiring a reputable roofing contractor who understands insurance games is crucial in this process.
 You need someone on your side who has your interest in mind.